ArangoDB v3.11 reached End of Life (EOL) and is no longer supported.

 For example, the following query returns all documents from the collection

-that have a value of null
+users that have a value of null in the attribute name, plus all documents

-that do not have the name
+from users that do not have the name attribute at all:

 FOR u IN users